Lois Bulley: Political career

-She joined the Labour party in 1930.
+She joined the Labour Party in 1930.

 In 1933, she stood as Little Neston candidate in the Neston Urban District Council Election for the one available seat, and came second.

-However, she was elected in 1934 in the Cheshire County Council elections as a Labour councillor for the Ellesmere Port and Neston district.
+However, she was elected in 1934 in the Cheshire County Council elections as a Labour councillor for the Ellesmere Port and Neston division.
 The proposals on which she stood included improved access to health care at the local Clatterbridge Hospital, welfare benefits through employing local men to construct roads and bridges and also disregarding war pensions and free school meals in the Means Test for benefits.
 She also advocated change in aspects of education, namely increasing the number of free secondary school places and providing milk and school meals.
 She was also successful in being elected as Little Neston councillor for the Neston Urban District Council in 1934.
 Although she lost both the district and county council seats in 1937, she returned to Cheshire County Council for the seat of Bebington, including New Ferry, in 1939.
 Her council roles included acting as vice-chair and Hon Secretary for the Committee of Chester and District Blind Welfare Society.
 In 1945 she was co-opted onto the housing committee of Neston Urban District Council.
 She was elected to the Neston East Ward of Neston Urban Council from 1957 - 1960.
 Her election allowed the Labour Party to have a majority in the council for the first time.

-In 1935 she stood as the Labour candidate for the parliamentary seat of Chester, coming third behind the Conservative and Liberal candidates.
-She supported the Labour party policies of nationalising the coal industry, raising the school leaving age to 15 and paying pensions from the age of 60.
-She joined the Communist party in 1936 because the Labour party and British government had policies of non-intervention in the Spanish Civil War.
-In 1945 she stood as a candidate for the parliamentary seat of Wirral but came second.
+In 1935 she stood as the Labour candidate for the parliamentary seat of City of Chester, coming third behind the Conservative and Liberal candidates.
+She supported the Labour Party policies of nationalising the coal industry, raising the school leaving age to 15 and paying pensions from the age of 60.
+She joined the Communist Party in 1936 because the Labour Party and British government had policies of non-intervention in the Spanish Civil War.
+In 1945 she stood as the Labour candidate for the parliamentary seat of Wirral but came second.

 Legacy

-Her family home and gardens, donated to the University of Liverpool as Ness Botanic Garden continues to be used for public recreation as well as horticultural education and scientific research.
+Her family home and gardens, donated to the University of Liverpool as Ness Botanic Gardens continues to be used for public recreation as well as horticultural education and scientific research.